Information & Positions for TA's in Biological Sciences -- 2016-2017

 W1130 (spring) -- Genes & Development.
 (Hazelrigg).
 This is a course for nonscientists.
 This course requires more patience and ability to explain (but less technical knowledge) than most TA assignments.
 A good job for someone with a humanities background and/or someone interested in reaching a wider audience.
 Being a TA in this course provides one of the best opportunities in the department for learning how to teach undergraduates and how to reach students who are not science majors.
 Contact Dr. Hazelrigg if you are interested.

-W3034 (fall).
+W3034/4034 (fall).
 Biotechnology (Kalderon & Chasin).
 TA's attend class, run recitations, and do grading.
-There will be 2 TA's.
-Between them they will run 2 recitations per week, and grade about two thirds of the homeworks (4-6 per term) and the exams (2 per term).
+There will be 2 TAs.
+Between them they will run 2 recitations per week, and grade about two thirds of the homework assignments (6-8 per term) and the exams (2 per term).
+TAs are key contributors and much appreciated for helping students through challenging assignments.
+Subject matter is practical molecular biology with advanced applications.
+For more details, contact Dr. Kalderon.

 W3041 Cell Biology (fall).
-Taught by Miller (em2282) &/or Bulinski (jcb4) -- this class is relatively large and needs several TA's.
-Contact the instructors if you are interested.
+Taught by Chloe Bulinski (jcb4) -- this class is relatively large and needs several TA's.
+Contact the instructor if you are interested.

 W3310 (spring).
 Virology (V. Racaniello).
 Contact instructor if interested.

-Biol-Chem 3512 (spring).
-Molecular Biology (Manley & Jia).
+Biol-Chem C3512 (spring).
+Molecular Biology (Manley & Adjunct, TBA).
 Usually needs 2 TA's.
 In past, TA's helped write and grade exams; graded homework.

 C3779 (spring).
 Molecular Biology of Cancer.
 Needs one TA with knowledge in the area.
 Contact Dr. Prives (clp3).